Image Credit: Matt Stuart

-Abhijit Alka Anil who photographs by the name ‘Eternal Happiness™’ photo documents human interest stories.
-He likes to create photo-stories on different social and contemporary topics and also to shoot life on the street.
+My name is Abhijit Alka Anil.
+I am a photographer who documents human interest stories.
+I like to create photo-stories on different social and contemporary topics and also to shoot life on the street.
 I was one of the official photographers’ for Oslo Pride 2019.
-I was selected as a Contract Photographer for UNDP & other UN Agencies and also at the World Press Photo’s Diploma in Documentary Photography Projects in Amsterdam.
+I was selected as a Contract Photographer for UNDP and also at the World Press Photo’s Diploma in Documentary Photography Projects in Amsterdam.
 Before embarking into documentary photography, I worked in the NGO and development sector for seven years.
 I try to incorporate all my social work experience and learning of human rights through my camera.

 I have worked with Times Of India & Indian Express, Mumbai as a photojournalist.
 During this time I shot everyday news, feature stories, political press conferences and ‘offbeat’.
 I have documented the work of various NGOs like- Ambuja Cement Foundation, Mumbai Smiles, Yuva, International Committee of Red Cross & Red Crescent Societies (ICRC) and Indian Red Cross Society (IRCS) in the conflict- rebel areas.